-Essential information required- name, address, date of birth, named contact number, allergy details- will be stored in a Registration file.
-Copies of this information are also held within the Main school office.
-The Registration file is retained in the office in a locked cabinet.
+Essential information required- name, address, date of birth, named contact number, allergy details- are held within the Main school office.
+The files are retained in the office in a locked cabinet.

 Staff records and information are kept securely by the school Bursar.